 Pontet Canet

-2014 - very stylish and refined wine, velvety fruit and tannin, extremely well-constructed, very long and meaty aftertaste.
+2014 - very stylish and refined wine, velvety fruit and tannin, extremely well-constructed, long and meaty aftertaste.
 94+p.

 Fourcas Dupré